oracle-livelabs/database/23cfree/sql-23c-features/sql-23c-features.md

     Domain creation is for admin level users.
 First, exit from sql*plus, then log in as sysdba.
     ```
     <copy>
-    exit;
+    exit
     </copy>
     ```
     ```
     <copy>
-    sqlplus / as sys admin
+    sqlplus / as sysdba
     </copy>
     ```
     Set the correct container.
     ```
     <copy>alter session set container=FREEPDB1;</copy>
+    Session altered.
     ```

 2. Grant privileges to our main user `hol23c` to create domains.
     ```
     <copy>grant db_developer_role to hol23c;</copy>
+    Grant succeeded.
     ```
     Connect to hol23c.
-Replace `Welcome123' with the password you created in Lab 1.
+Replace _`Welcome123`_ with the password you created in Lab 1.
     ```
     <copy>connect hol23c/Welcome123@localhost:1521/freepdb1</copy>
+    Connected.
     ```

 3. Now create the domain `yearbirth` and the table `person`.